The Vagus Nerve: Why It’s So Important + 8 Ways to Improve Vagal Tone

 It’s really important to incorporate some intensity into your activity.
 Essentially, this is high intensity interval training (HIIT).
 For example, walk for a couple of minutes, then run for one minute.
 The key is to find your cardio activity sweet spot.
 If you overdo the length and intensity of your session, you’ll likely have issues with electrolyte imbalance and muscle strain.

 To give you an example of how good cardio is for strengthening vagal tone and healing – I worked with a professional footballer who was struggling with an injury for 4 months.
 Usual recovery time from the injury he suffered is about 12 months.
-From an exercise perspective he stretched and did strengthening work, neither of which really had any impact on speed of recovery, but when he returned to cardio training his injury healed almost instantly.

 2. Improve your posture and correct muscle imbalance